 The breakthrough came when it became known how bacteria use the CRISPR/Cas system to rid themselves of viruses.
 Cas genes make enzymes that cut DNA, while CRISPR spacers produce RNA molecules capable of recognizing their twin sequences in the viral genome.
 The RNA and the Cas enzymes travel together, so that the former act as a guide to indicate to the latter where they must cut to disable the virus.

-Understanding that those molecular scissors could be modified to cut any DNA sequence, American biochemist Jennifer Doudna and French researcher Emmanuelle Charpentier simplified and redesigned the CRISPR system of the bacterium Streptococcus pyogenes to build the CRISPR/Cas9 tool, which was later optimized and tested in human cells by researchers Feng Zhang and George Church.
+Realising that these molecular scissors could be modified to cut any DNA sequence, American biochemist Jennifer Doudna and French researcher Emmanuelle Charpentier simplified and redesigned the CRISPR system of the bacterium Streptococcus pyogenes to build the CRISPR/Cas9 tool, which was later optimised and tested in human cells by researchers Feng Zhang and George Church.
 The system is completed with a fragment of DNA that acts as a mould to repair the broken ends and that allows for the insertion of the desired sequence, for example the correct version to restore a gene.
 The cellular repair machinery itself handles the final bonding.
+In 2020, Doudna and Charpentier were awarded the Nobel Prize in Chemistry, an honour that Mojica and other pioneers did not receive due to the restrictive rules governing these awards.

 A system with great advantages and some limitations